GuilhermeGiacomoSimoes/fp_printk/README.md

 `mv int2fpstr.h ${KERNEL_SOURCE_TREE}/include/kernel`<br>

 ### USE THE LIB
 Then you import the lib in your module `#include <linux/int2fpstr>`.
-Follow i show the simples use example:
+In the follow i show the simples use example:
 ```
 #include <linux/init.h>
 #include <linux/module.h>
 #include <linux/kernel.h>
+#include <linux/slab.h>

 #include <linux/int2fpstr.h>